charlotkroon/final-project-server/README.md

 Tickets can be fraudulent, and as a customer I don't want to buy a fake ticket!
 So, we want to show customers the risk that they are taking when buying the ticket.
 ​
 On the ticket page for a specific ticket, we want to show a text like:
-​

-> "We calculated that the risk of this ticket being a fraud is XX%"
+X "We calculated that the risk of this ticket being a fraud is XX%"

 > ​
 > The percentage should be calculated using the following algorithm:
 > ​

-XXXXif the ticket is the only ticket of the author, add 10%XXXX XXXXif the ticket price is lower than the average ticket price for that event, that's a riskXXXX XXXXif a ticket is X% cheaper than the average price, add X% to the riskXXXX XXXXif a ticket is X% more expensive than the average price, deduct X% from the risk, with a maximum of 10% deductionXXXX XXXXif the ticket was added during business hours (9-17), deduct 10% from the risk, if not, add 10% to the riskXXXX XXXXif there are >3 comments on the ticket, add 5% to the riskXXXX ​
+> Xif the ticket is the only ticket of the author, add 10%XXXX
+> Xif the ticket price is lower than the average ticket price for that event, that's a riskXXXX
+> Xif a ticket is X% cheaper than the average price, add X% to the riskXXXX
+> Xif a ticket is X% more expensive than the average price, deduct X% from the risk, with a maximum of 10% deductionXXXX
+> Xif the ticket was added during business hours (9-17), deduct 10% from the risk, if not, add 10% to the riskXXXX
+> Xif there are >3 comments on the ticket, add 5% to the riskXXXX
+> ​
-XXXXThe minimal risk is 5% (there's no such thing as no risk) and the maximum risk is 95%.XXXX ​
+> XThe minimal risk is 5% (there's no such thing as no risk) and the maximum risk is 95%.XXXX
+> ​
-The calculated risk of a ticket depends on many factors.
-Make sure that the risk value is always "live" (i.e. up to date).
+> The calculated risk of a ticket depends on many factors.
+> XMake sure that the risk value is always "live" (i.e. up to date).
-​
+> ​

 ## User stories